mcasari/release-handler/README.md

 # release-handler

-Python script named release_handler.py with functions aimed at handling versioning, tagging and pushing (with an optional preliminas compilation) of a configured set of Maven (multi-module in the general case), Ant and Angular projects.
+Python script named release_handler.py with functions aimed at handling versioning, tagging and pushing (with an optional preliminar compilation) of a configured set of Maven (multi-module in the general case), Ant and Angular projects.
 The projects are configured in a release_handler.yaml file.

 ## Prerequisites